 SoFi can be a good option for borrowers that have high income and excellent credit.
 The average income of a SoFi borrower is $150,000, with a 780 credit score.
 The company also requires that borrowers have at least a Bachelor’s degree from an accredited U.S. university.
 Personal loans range from $5,000 to $100,000 with payment terms up to 7 years.
 Loans can often be funded within seven days.
 There are no loan origination fees with SoFi and no prepayment penalties.
 See SoFi’s profile for the latest rates and terms.

 If you don’t quite meet SoFi’s rigid requirements, check out LightStream.
 This is the personal loan division of SunTrust Bank, which is a Fortune 500 company.
 LightStream provides unsecured personal loans to borrowers with good credit and a steady income.
 The application process is entirely online, and some loans can be funded the same day, which is a big plus if you have a tax bill due.
 You can use these personal loans for just about anything, but the company will ask the purpose of the loan and may base your interest rate on the answer given.
 See LightStream’s profile for the latest rates and terms.
 There are also no loan origination fees or prepayment penalties with LightStream.

 If you just have fair credit, you can still get a personal loan to pay your taxes.
-Avant is an online lending platform that has funded more than $4 billion in loans through its platform as of 2017.
+Avant is an online lending platform that has originated more than $4 billion in loans through its platform as of 2017.
 The company will consider borrowers with a minimum FICO score of 580 and has the benefit of next-day funding in many cases.
-Personal loans through Avant range from $1,000 to $35,000.
-APRs vary depending on your credit.
-There is a loan origination fee but there are no prepayment fees.
 Even though it has higher interest rates, this could still be your best option to pay off your tax bill.
 See Avant‘s profile for the latest rates and terms.

 How to compare lenders